Back to Resources

 Phase 3: Conditional access

-Layer in policies that evaluate risk per request: user identity + device state + location + application sensitivity.
+Layer in policies that evaluate risk per request: user identity + device state + location + sensitivity of the resource.
+Reg S-ID red flags catch some of the same patterns — an unusual login at an unusual time becomes a reviewable event, not a silent success.

 Phase 4: Micro-segmentation

-Break your network into small, isolated segments.
-A compromised workstation in marketing should not reach your finance databases.
+Break your environment into isolated segments.
+A compromised laptop should not reach the file share with the client tax-loss-harvesting documents.